MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/03-implement-ci-cd-with-github-actions-and-iac-with-bicep.md

    SUBCRIPTION_ID=$(az account show --query id --output tsv)
    ```

-1. In the Bash session within the Cloud Shell pane, run the following command to create a Microsoft Entra ID security principal and assign to it the role of Contributor in the scope of the resource group **devops-core-03b-RG**:
+1. In the Bash session within the Cloud Shell pane, run the following command to create a Microsoft Entra ID service principal and assign to it the role of Contributor in the scope of the resource group **devops-core-03b-RG**:

    ```cli
    az ad sp create-for-rbac --name "docorewebapp03b" --role contributor --scopes /subscriptions/$SUBCRIPTION_ID/resourceGroups/devops-core-03b-RG --json-auth